Unremovable Clasp Requires 2 Hands to Open

 Put bracelet on the “writing hand” so the more difficult-to-handle patients will find it harder to remove by themselves.

-Get one they'll like to wear.
-It may help to have them participate to feel included in their own care.
-Doing everything for them can make them feel more helpless.
+Show them beautiful designs.
+It may help for them to participate and feel included in their own care.
+Doing everything for them can make them feel helpless.

-Measure wrists carefully so the fit is perfect and snug, but still comfortable.
-In later stages, they're more likely to pull it off if the bracelet is uncomfortable.
+Carefully measure so the fit is perfect and snug, but still comfortable to avod attempts to pull off bracelet.

 Getting the definitive diagnosis of Alzheimer’s early is important for both the patient and families because the cause of the disease is still fairly unknown.
 This makes it difficult to prevent Alzheimer’s in your adult life as well as making it difficult to treat especially if the disease is far along.
 Some benefits to be aware of for recognizing the disease early on are: